 Just when you are nearing the city from Jodhpur, you come across the Jaisalmer War Museum.
-This war museum is established by the Indian army to commemorate the bravery and sacrifice of soldiers.
+Established by the Indian army , this war museum commemorates the bravery and sacrifice of soldiers.
 Jaisalmer is shares its border with Pakistan in the South and South west so it has a seen a considerable amount of war and conflict.
 This museum serves as a remembrance of the bravery and sacrifices of Indians unsung heroes.

-This museum houses various war memorabilia including weapons, trophies, Murals of Indian soldiers and also an aircraft and a captured enemy tanks.
+This museum houses various war memorabilia including weapons, trophies, Murals of Indian soldiers and an aircraft and also captured enemy tanks.
 The auditorium in the museum screens a movie about the Longewala Battle.
-While visiting Jaisalmer make sure to visit this museum, it will definite stir up patriotism in you.
+While visiting Jaisalmer make sure to visit this museum, it will definite stir up the patriotism in you.